 - Ireland – visa is not required for Americans to enter Ireland, just a valid passport.
 Still, depending on your reasons for the visit, you should check the Department of Justice and Equality website for further details.
 However, to relocate here, you should have a job offer or employment contract.
 Or Irish parents.
 Working visa approval is limited to highly-skilled jobs.

-Visa Requirements Outside Europe
+Figure Out Visa Requirements Outside Europe

 Several non-European countries are favorite among Americans due to the smooth relocation and lack of language barriers.
 Also, they are not too demanding when it comes to obtaining a visa.
 These are: